HelmholtzAI-Consultants-Munich/fg-clustering/docs/source/general_algorithm.rst

 --------------------------------------------
 The first step in the algorithm is to define a distance matrix that measures the distance between the data points.

-A random forest consists of :math:`N` decision trees.
-Each datapoints for which a classification or prediction is made traverses each of these decision trees and ends up in a leave of the tree that specifies the prediction of the tree.
-We say that two datapoints are similar, when they end up in the same leave of a tree.
-This similarity can be quantitively measured by counting the number of trees :math:`m_{i,j}` trees two data points :math:`i,j` end up.
+The proximity measure between two instances i and j represents the frequency with which those instances occur in the same terminal nodes of a tree in the Random Forest(RF), intuitively defining how close those instances are in the RF model.
-We define the proximity matrix as :math:`M^{proximity}_{ij} = \frac{m_{i,j}}{N}`.
+We define the proximity matrix as :math:`M^{proximity}_{ij} = \frac{m_{i,j}}{N}`, where :math:`m_{i,j}` is the number of trees where the data-points i,j end up in the same terminal node and N is the total number of trees in the RF.
+According to *Breiman et al., 2003* the values :math:`1-M^{proximity}_{ij}` are square distances in a euclidean space and can therefore be used as distance measures:

-Based on this we can define a distance matrix as :math:`M^{distance}_{ij} = 1-M^{proximity}_{ij}`
+:math:`M^{distance}_{ij} = 1-M^{proximity}_{ij}`